 According to FIN 48, a bank should initially recognize the effects of a tax position in its financial statements when, based on the technical merits, it is more likely than not (i.e., a likelihood of more than 50 percent) that the position will be sustained upon examination by the taxing authority, including the resolution of any related appeals or litigation.
 The more-likely-than-not evaluation must consider the facts, circumstances, and information available at the report date.
 When a tax position meets the more-likely-than-not recognition threshold, it should initially and subsequently be measured as the largest amount of tax benefit greater than 50 percent likely of being realized upon ultimate settlement with a taxing authority that has full knowledge of all relevant information.
 FIN 48 also provides guidance on subsequent recognition, derecognition, and measurement of tax positions, including the effect of changes in judgment, and on the recognition of interest and penalties.
+The June 2007 Call Report instruction book update included a revised Glossary entry for "Income Taxes" that includes guidance on FIN 48.

 Banks must adopt FIN 48 for Call Report purposes for fiscal years beginning after December 15, 2006.
-FIN 48 permits earlier adoption as of the beginning of an earlier fiscal year, provided the bank has not yet issued a financial statement or filed a Call Report for any period of that fiscal year.
+FIN 48 permitted earlier adoption as of the beginning of an earlier fiscal year, provided the bank had not yet issued a financial statement or filed a Call Report for any period of that fiscal year.
 Because FIN 48 was issued in June 2006, i.e., after the filing of the March 31, 2006, Call Report, a bank with a calendar year fiscal year may not adopt FIN 48 early and must begin to apply this interpretation as of January 1, 2007.